 Fighting among the various family groups for power and control led to the brutal practice of selling prisoners of war to the invading Europeans, who turned local squabbles among warring factions into a thriving international business that lasted for centuries.
 It could not have succeeded without the help of African government leaders who participated in the capture, imprisonment and shipping off of millions of African citizens.

-Bridging communication gap between Africans born on the continent and African in the diaspora who decend from the enslavement experience remains a challenge.
-There is a great deal of anger and regret among those who have had their ancestral ties, and perhaps ties to family inheritances of land and wealth, cut off as a result of the transport of their ancestors off the continent.
+Bridging the communication gap between Africans born on the continent and Africans in the diaspora who descend from the enslavement experience remains a challenge.
+There is a great deal of anger and regret among those who have had their ancestral ties, and perhaps ties to family inheritances of wealth, cut off as a result of the transport of their ancestors off the continent.
 Somehow, those wrongs must be made right, King Tamakloe VI concluded.

 "When you are wrong you right the wrong.
 When you make a mistake you say I'm sorry," he said.